 There is a Christmas Show put on by the students for the students, which gives opportunities to students who would like to sing or dance.

 Ad Hoc events

-These include sign language classes, yoga, salsa and street dance.
+These include sign language classes, yoga, salsa dancing and street dance.

 This successful event is held at the start of the new academic year for all Enfield students.

 Capel Manor College is a charity.
 Whilst the College is funded by the government and the course fees we collect, we still need to raise around three million pounds every year to enrich our service.